 If you’ve read some of my other posts, you’ll know this much about me: I love Pinterest.

-Being my only social media (currently; I intend on expanding my horizons later 😉 ), I use Pinterest for just about everything.
+I use Pinterest for just about everything.
 It’s my go-to for boredom, inspiration, ideas, and helpful articles – especially when it comes to writing.

 What?
 Pinterest isn’t just for crafty moms and fashion businesses?
 Pinterest, like all social medias, have their “sides.”
 I’ve seen the hipster side, the fandom side, the cute animal side, the food and recipes side, the crafts and DIY side, and so on.
 My personal favorite: the writing side.